 As part of the dual program structure, students will be able to complete both master’s degrees in less time than it would take to complete them as separate programs.

-- For the MBA degree, students will be able to count the academic equivalent of 12 credits from the EP program toward the Carey 54-credit Professional MBA program.
+Students are able to count the academic equivalent of 12 credits from the EP program toward the Carey 54-credit Flexible MBA program.

 Applicants to the program should refer to the Carey Business School Tuition and Fees chart for current MBA tuition amounts.